fredsilvestre/bioinfoworkshop_epigenetics/README.md

 # Part1:

-- setup of RStudio environment; setup of Bioconductor; installing packages; creating a RMarkdown document
+- setup of RStudio environment; setup of Bioconductor; installing packages; creating a RMarkdown document and a github account
 - working with sequences
   * DNAstring and DNAstringSet objects
 - working with set of genes